gdbooks/LegacyOpenGL/Chapter8/vb3.md

 So if the functions are the same then what tells OpenGL that we want to use vertex buffers instead of arrays?
 The bound buffer.
 If a buffer is bound, OpenGL assumes you are rendering VBO's, if not it assumes you are rendering vertex arrays.

-Let's take a look at some code that is
+Let's take a look at some code that we used to render vertex arrays: